kayigireerneste/alx-backend-javascript/README.md

-this is repository fot ALX-backend js project
+this is repository fot ALX-backend javaScript project